DamianS-eng/GTuner-TitanTwo/README.md

 **!** Make sure that Wired USB Communication is enabled in the Switch System Settings before plugging the TitanTwo into the console.

 ### Import the Script

+1. Connect the TitanTwo from the PROG slot with a Micro USB cable to a computer with [GTunerIV IDE](https://www.consoletuner.com/titan-two-downloads/) installed and running.

+2. Download the supplied [steam.gpc](https://github.com/DamianS-eng/GTuner-TitanTwo/blob/main/Steam.gpc) file.

+3. Open and compile the script in GTunerIV.
+This is the chance to find anything wrong with the script, or adjust the configuration details.

+4. Save the script to a memory slot on the TitanTwo.
+The cable can now be removed from the PC.

+Turn on the Steam Controller and plug the USB Wireless Receiver into the left USB-A slot.
+The controller can also be plugged directly into this slot with a Micro USB data cable.
+Bluetooth is possible but not configured in the script at this time, and requires a separate bluetooth module for the TitanTwo.

+Supply power to the TitanTwo and connect it from the OUTPUT slot to the Nintendo Switch.
+Use the arrow keys on the TitanTwo to select the number of the slot the script is stored.

 ### Configure the Script